What is PCI Compliance? 12 Requirements & More

 According to PCI SSC, there are major benefits of compliance, especially considering that failure to comply may result in serious and long-term consequences.
 For example:

-- PCI Compliance means that your systems are secure and your customers can trust you with their sensitive payment card information; trust leads to customer confidence and repeat customers
+- PCI Compliance standards mean that your systems are secure, and your customers can trust you with their sensitive payment card information; trust leads to customer confidence and repeat customers.

-- As you make an effort to meet PCI Compliance, you’re better prepared to comply with additional regulations, such as HIPAA, SOX, and others
+- As you try to meet PCI Compliance, you’re better prepared to comply with additional regulations, such as HIPAA, SOX, and others.

 Difficulties Posed by PCI Non-Compliance

-- Account data breaches that can lead to catastrophic loss of sales, relationships, and community standing; plus, public companies often see depressed share price as a result of account data breaches
+- Account data breaches that can lead to catastrophic loss of sales, relationships, and community standing; plus, public companies often see depressed share price as result of account data breaches.

 PCI Compliance, as with other regulatory requirements, can pose challenges to organizations that are not prepared to deal with protecting critical information.
 But, protecting data is a much more manageable task with the right software and services.
 Choose a data loss prevention software that accurately classifies data and uses it appropriately so you can rest more easily knowing that your cardholder data is secure.